-If you don´t fully understand what PHI is, it may not be possible to fully comply with the standards for permissible uses and disclosures of PHI, adequately respond to access requests from patients and health plan members, or accurately notify HHS´ Office of Civil Rights (OCR) of breaches of unsecured PHI.
-Alternatively, your organization may protect more information than is necessary and hinder the flow of health information – something HIPAA set out to avoid.
+If it is not fully understood what PHI is, it may not be possible to fully comply with the standards for permissible uses and disclosures of PHI, adequately respond to access requests from patients and health plan members, or accurately notify HHS´ Office of Civil Rights (OCR) of breaches of unsecured PHI.
+Alternatively, organizations may protect more information than is necessary and hinder the flow of health information – something HIPAA set out to avoid.

-Therefore, before developing HIPAA-compliant policies, implementing measures to safeguard PHI, or developing training courses, it is a good idea to ensure you know what PHI is so your policies, safeguards, and training courses don´t leave gaps in compliance or hinder the flow of health information.
+Therefore, before developing HIPAA-compliant policies, implementing measures to safeguard PHI, or developing HIPAA training courses, it is a good idea to know what PHI is so the policies, safeguards, and training courses do not leave gaps in compliance or hinder the flow of health information.
 And, it is not just Covered Entities, Business Associates, and their workforces who need to understand the meaning of PHI.
-Members of the public also need to know what PHI is.
+Members of the public also need to know what is considered PHI.

 Why do Members of the Public Need to Know What is PHI?

-Members of the public need to know what PHI is because two-thirds of complaints to OCR are rejected after review.
-Not all rejections are attributable to misunderstandings of PHI, but misunderstandings are a significant contributory factor.
+Members of the public need to know what is considered PHI because two-thirds of complaints to OCR are rejected after review.
+Not all rejections are attributable to misunderstandings of PHI, but misunderstandings are a major contributory factor.
 So, if two-thirds of complaints are rejected by OCR for being unjustified, two-thirds of complaints received by Covered Entities may also be unjustified.
 Yet all complaints take time to acknowledge, review, reply to, and document.

 Realistically, better educating your workforce is the best option.
 By providing workforce members with a thorough understanding of PHI, it will not only enable them to perform their functions compliantly – thus, reducing the number of complaints – but will also enable them to pass their knowledge onto patients and plan members who ask questions about the privacy and security of their health information – further reducing the number of complaints.